Old-Green-Man/strict_orthologs/README.md

 The input blast outputs should be in tabular format as specified below.
 In addition, all HSPs between genome A and genome B should be together in the blast output.
 This is assumed for efficient processing.
 The output should include hits between genes in the same genome.

-The gene "names" in columns 1 and 2 should be in the following format genomeA_geneX.
+The gene "names" in columns 1 and 2 should be in the following format: genomeA_geneX.
 The underscore is the default separator, but can be changed with the -sep option.

 You can test the program on the example.blastp and example.len files in the example/ directory.
+For example

+`mkdir tmp;
-For example mkdir tmp; cd tmp
+cd tmp

-`strict_orthologs.pl example.len example.blastp > ortho.out 2> ortho.err`
+strict_orthologs.pl example.len example.blastp > ortho.out 2> ortho.err`

 The main output will be in ortho.out.
 A file called rbh.dat will be written that can be used to rerun the program without the blast output using the -rbh_file option.